ctl::json is a header-only C++ library for manipulating JSON data.

 When type()

-is not any type above, returns an empty string.
+is a type other than above, returns an empty string.

 For all data types to be converted to a string, you can use stringify()